Pricing FAQ

 Plans return to their published baselines: Starter $18 usage, Pro $50 usage, Max $200 usage per seat — no change to subscription price.
 Nano Banana Pro and Nano Banana 2 generations begin counting against your usage budget at their published rate, in all hours.

 You can buy up to 8 paid seats through self-serve billing.
-Past 8, the standard path is moving to Enterprise — though in some cases we can raise the cap on a per-workspace basis (email [email protected] to ask).
-If your workspace has legacy contributors from migration, the new seat first converts one of them to a permanent editor — see the next question.
-See Seats for the full picture.
+Past 8, the standard path is moving to Enterprise — though in some cases we can raise the cap on a per-workspace basis (email <support@florafauna.ai> to ask).
+If your workspace has legacy contributors, the new seat first converts one of them to a permanent editor — see the [next question](#how-do-i-convert-a-legacy-contributor-to-a-paid-seat).
+See [Seats](/plans-and-billing/manage-subscription.md#seats) for the full picture.

 Each new seat you buy converts one of your legacy contributors into a permanent editor — you pick which one.
 You can't assign a fresh seat to a brand-new person until all your legacy contributors have been converted (or removed).
-See the Migration Guide for the full mechanics.
+See [Manage Your Subscription → Seats](/plans-and-billing/manage-subscription.md#seats) for the full picture.

 Seat cycling is how you bring on a new editor without adding a paid seat — useful if you're at the seat cap or just don't want to grow your subscription.
 Demote an existing editor to **guest** (which frees their seat without changing your subscription cost), then assign the freed seat to the new editor.
 You can promote a guest back to editor later if you want to swap again.